janegca/cube-art-blog/README.md

 - \_base: contains the Custom Properties and any element resets
 - \_global: general 'tag' (body, h1-h6, a, etc.) styling

-- \_ender: class, styles the coloured, skewed, blocks
+- \_ender: class, styles the coloured skewed blocks
 - \_gallery: class, styles the images in the skewed blocks
 - \_hero: class, styles the hero image and caption found at the end of the page